Skip to the main content.

 Learn how brands have used the Paytronix platform to increase revenue and engage with guests.

-2025 Restaurant Labor Shortage: 4 Solutions to Implement Right Away
+2026 Restaurant Labor Shortage: 4 Things to Do Right Now

-2025 Restaurant Labor Shortage: 4 Solutions to Implement Right Away
+2026 Restaurant Labor Shortage: 4 Things to Do Right Now

-Staffing challenges in restaurants and c-stores aren't new, but as of 2025, they're shifting in ways that call for sharp thinking and adaptable strategies.
-As the restaurant industry continues to rebound from the pandemic and navigate economic pressures like inflation, the ongoing labor shortage is reshaping how restaurants operate and grow.
+Staffing challenges in restaurants and c-stores aren't new.
+But as of 2026, they're shifting.
+As restaurants come back from the pandemic, the labor shortage is changing how restaurants grow.

-According to a National Restaurant Association survey, bars and eateries lost a net 25,500 jobs in the first quarter of 2025.
-That's the lowest quarterly performance since late 2020, when the industry shed more than 266,000 jobs.
-Despite this rocky start, the restaurant industry is still projected to grow by 200,000 jobs this year, reaching a total of 15.9 million employees by the end of 2025.
+A National Restaurant Association survey says that bars and eateries lost 25,500 jobs in the first quarter of 2026.
+That's the lowest quarterly performance since late 2020.
+But the restaurant industry should grow by 200,000 jobs this year.

 Understanding the Restaurant Labor Shortage

-The first quarter of 2025 showed mixed signals for restaurant employment.
-Nearly 30,000 jobs were regained in March, but the quarter still ended with a net loss of over 25,000 jobs, the most significant dip since 2020.
+The first quarter of 2026 showed mixed signals.
+30,000 jobs were brought back in March, but the quarter still ended with a loss of over 25,000 jobs.

 3 Causes of the Restaurant Labor Shortage

-The effects vary across restaurant segments.
-Fast-casual restaurants often attract younger, part-time workers, while fine dining establishments rely on trained professionals.
-This means that each segment faces unique challenges and will need tailored solutions.
+Fast-casual restaurants often attract younger, part-time worker.
+Fine dining uses trained professionals.
+This means that each group has unique challenges.

 The Restaurant Industry Labor Shortage vs. Other Sectors